microsoft/FluidFramework/docs/content/docs/get-started/tutorial.md

 {{< fluid_bundle_loader idPrefix="dice-roller"
     bundleName="dice-roller.9af6bdd702e6cd4ad6cf.js" >}}

-In our DiceRoller app we'll show users a die with a button to roll it.
-When the die is rolled, we'll use Fluid Framework to sync the data across clients so everyone sees the same result.
+In our DiceRoller app we'll show users a dice with a button to roll it.
+When the dice is rolled, we'll use Fluid Framework to sync the data across clients so everyone sees the same result.
 We'll do this using the following steps.

 1. Write the view.